mikuso/simplemq/README.md

 # Description

-A library to simplify using amqplib.
+A library built on the back of amqplib, adding some powerful opinionated features.

 Features:
 - Reliable (self-repairing) Connections